 In most cases, this means strong aesthetic design and an interactive interface but, more importantly, a practical user design with minimal bugs, thus allowing consumers to purchase your products or obtain information about your services as seamlessly and intuitively as possible.

-To provide you with some ideas of how to do this well, we've compiled a brief list of business website examples from across a variety of industries.
-Indeed, whether you're a small local restaurant or a multinational financial, there are plenty of lessons to be learned here; these are seven of the best company websites in the current corporate sphere.
+To provide you with some ideas of how to do this well, we've compiled a brief list of small business websites from across a variety of industries.
+Whether you're a small local restaurant or an innovative design agency, there are plenty of lessons to be learned here; these are seven of the best business sites on the world wide web:

 Beauvoir Creative Agency